-Melbourne is a great place for settling down, in fact the whole state it.
+Melbourne is a great place for settling down.
+In fact, the whole state is.
 I’ve been a mortgage broker for a long time and I can understand why we get such huge migration numbers.
 It’s got the great weather, amazing coastlines, fun sports events, rich cuisine… oh, and did I mention the fine wine?
 Whatever it is that tickles your fancy, Victoria will never disappoint.

 Go over your finances

-You need to be aware of what you can and can’t afford.
+You need to be aware of what you can and can’t afford when making your buying a house checklist.
 I’ve seen a lot of first time home buyers make the mistake of only saving up for the property cost.
 What they don’t know is that buying a home also comes with other expenses.
 This includes stamp duty, inspection fees, and more.
 Be sure to add these items to your buying a house checklist!

 Check for grants